 Blogging the Female Self: Authorship, Self-Performance and Identity Politics in Fashion Blogs.
-In: Ulfsdotter, Boel; Backman Rogers, Anna (eds.): Female Authorship and the Documentary Image.
-Edinburgh: Edinburgh University Press, forthcoming.
+In: Ulfsdotter, Boel; Backman Rogers, Anna (eds.): Female Agency and Documentary Strategies.
+Edinburgh: Edinburgh University Press, pp. 38-53

 Fashion Criticism Unravelled: A Sociological Critique of Criticism in Fashion Media.International Journal of Fashion Studies, Vol. 3, No. 2 (2016), pp. 209-223.